-CASPER, Wyoming — A new coalition of seven Wyoming school districts says the state Legislature has shortchanged K-12 funding by $151 million in recent years by failing to keep up with inflation.
+CHEYENNE, Wyoming — Two more school districts have joined a coalition that says the state Legislature has shortchanged Wyoming K-12 funding by $151 million in recent years by failing to keep up with inflation.

-The districts want to recoup the money and want adjustments for inflation to be included as an annual, automatic part of the state's budget.
+The districts want adjustments for inflation to be included as an annual, automatic part of the state's budget.

-Wyoming ranks among the top states in terms of spending per K-12 student.
+Wyoming ranks among the top states in spending per K-12 student.